micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 /assets/retrying-2.png
 size: contain

+Here you can see all the retry attempts in mitmproxy
 ---

-/assets/retrying-3.png
+/assets/retrying-5.png
 size: contain

 And here you can see the output

-Note the attempt count, it always starts on 1 and retries start on 2.
+The retry event count always starts on 1 for the first normal request and retries start on 2.

 This is counter to my original intuition, I expected 0.